RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/vsam/README.md

    - Creates the enterprise server instance in the `BANKVSAM` subdirectory of this project
    - Creates the enterprise server instance by using the ESCWA Admin API (almost exclusively).
-   - Uses a single command-line utility, `caspcrd`, to create the default CICS resource definition file.
+   - Uses a single command-line utility, `caspcrd`, to create the default IBM CICS resource definition file.
    - Configures the enterprise server instance for use with JCL and the VSAM datasets are cataloged.
    - Configures the enterprise server instance as a 64-bit server and can be reconfigured to deploy a 32-bit server (see below).
    - Uses pre-built application modules.